WuYarong/YP_Hotspots/README.md

 python3 SlidingWindow_PermutationTest_HotSpots_Identification.py dataset/3318S_SNP-INDEL.matrix
 -l 4653728 -o d1k_r10k_w500.hotregion -d 1000 -r 10000 -w 500 -t 20
 `

+To run the complete test dataset, it will take ≥10 hours.
+If you just want to test whether it can run successfully, you can either use a quarter of the test dataset or reduce the "-r" parameter.

 ## License
 This project is covered under the GUN General Public License, version 3.0 (GPL-3.0).